aliek57/basic-hooks-TS/README.md

-# My React TypeScript App
+# React - Exploring Hooks with TypeScript

 This project is a React application built with TypeScript that demonstrates the use of hooks and context for managing theme state.
 The application allows users to toggle between light and dark themes.